GeoffHayward/Map/README.md

 HashMap
 =======

-A JavaScript version of the Java HashMap
+Work in process - It will be a full JavaScript version of the Java HashMap.